pranav618/Aisle-Dating-App-Clone/Readme.md

 ## Aisle App, Task 3

+This app is implemented on Responsive Scaling, so it will support all type of mobile screens.
 Below you will find some information on how to perform common tasks.<br>

 ## Table of Contents